GNOME/at-spi2-core/devel-docs/gitlab-ci.rst

 time.

 The ``container-build`` stage builds container images with the reproducible environments described above.
-See the :ref:`CI templates` below for details.
+See the :ref:`ci_templates` below for details.

 The ``style-check`` stage runs a code formatter to ensure that new code preserves the coding style.
 It does not modify your code;
 instead the job will fail if your code does not match the rest of the coding style, so you can fix it.
-See :ref:`Code formatting` for details.
+See :ref:`code_formatting` for details.

 The ``build`` stage has these jobs: